BBge/BBge-Personal-Website/content/authors/admin/_index.md

 Hi there.
 I am a fourth-year Ph.D. candidate working with Prof. [Raheem Beyah](http://rbeyah.ece.gatech.edu/) and Prof. [Shouling Ji](http://nesa.zju.edu.cn/webpage/crew/jsl.html) in the [School of Electrical and Computer Engineering](https://www.ece.gatech.edu/) at [Georgia Institute of Technology](https://www.gatech.edu/).
 Prior to joining GaTech, I obtained my Bachelor's degree in Computer Science from [Zhejiang University](https://www.zju.edu.cn/english/) in 2018.

-<font color=gray>I am on the academia job market starting from 2024 spring!
+<font color=red>I am on the academia job market starting from 2024 spring!
 Please email me if you think there is a good match!</font>

 ### Recent News